irfanhakim-as/orked/README.md

 ### Longhorn storage

+- [Longhorn](https://longhorn.io) is a lightweight, reliable, and powerful distributed block storage system for Kubernetes.

-- This script automates the installation and configuration of [Longhorn](https://longhorn.io) on the Worker nodes, and setting up each of their dedicated virtual disk.
+- This script automates the installation and configuration of Longhorn on the Worker nodes, and setting up each of their dedicated virtual disk.
 It ensures that all required components and configurations are applied correctly for setting up the Longhorn storage.

 - From the root of the repository, run the [script](./scripts/longhorn.sh) on the Login node: